 She took a few moments to show my children how to use trekking poles while hiking.

 Meeting “Shuttle” added to our adventure of hiking the Appalachian Trail.
-It opened the children’s awareness to people, their passions, bucket lists and proved that sometimes, the trail traveled leads you to something amazing.
+It opened the children’s awareness of people, their passions, and bucket lists and proved that sometimes, the trail traveled leads you to something amazing.

 Our day under the Keffer Oak is one we still talk about.
 It is the tree by which all others are compared.